Bisher 1368 mal gespeichert

 Everybody shits, including humans, and human shit can be just as useful to the ecosystem as goat and chicken shit.
 If you volunteer here you can learn how we use human poop to the greatest effect (it’s not as gross as you might think).
 The barrels of poop from the composting toilet sit and age to eliminate any pathogens before it becomes one part of a layered hugelkultur style bed.
 While pouring the humanure is one part of a hugelkultur bed, most of the labor for this task is gathering the other hugelkultur layers (logs, sticks and dirt).
 Eventually these garden beds will be covered in beneficial and medicinal flowers.

-I’m in the process of setting up a platform for educational purposes and selling farm goods, and I currently use social media as a tool for this.
+I’m in the process of setting up a platform for educational purposes, and I currently use social media as a tool for this.
 I’m looking for people who want to use skills they’ve cultivated in videography, photography, and/or writing to help me create a range of content, including YouTube videos.

--These spaces are large and comfortable, you have the option of your own space, or to share with a friend.
-I have two double beds available for couples.
+-These spaces are large and comfortable, tall enough to stand up in and furnished with proper beds.
+You have the option of your own space, or to share with a friend.
+Most of these have twin beds in them, but if desired, I have some double beds available for couples.

 Information About Bedding